 Check out Amy Mabie’ lovely book for children ~4-8 yrs old to understand Coronavirus https://www.youtube.com/watch?v=nOAHvTdwza8&feature=youtu.be and a news article about it https://bit.ly/3enuKXk, and a similar book from the WHO for older children https://www.who.int/news-room/detail/09-04-2020-children-s-story-book-released-to-help-children-and-young-people-cope-with-covid-19.

-Please see excellent CFPC guide to teaching in current context: applies to all levels of learner; https://portal.cfpc.ca/resourcesdocs/en/Supervision-of-FM-Learners-for-Virtual-Visits-final.pdf.
-It is unlikely that students will be able to have patient contact for some months, and adaptations need to be made.
+See excellent CFPC guide to teaching in current context: applies to all levels of learner; https://portal.cfpc.ca/resourcesdocs/en/Supervision-of-FM-Learners-for-Virtual-Visits-final.pdf.
+It is unlikely that students will be able to have normal patient contact for the rest of this academic year and adaptations need to be made.

 VIRTUAL CARE TOOLS

 See BC-specific Virtual Care Toolkit from Drs of BC https://www.doctorsofbc.ca/sites/default/files/dto_virtual_care_toolkit.pdf

 Accreditation Canada also has a free downloadable guide available from https://store.accreditation.ca/products/virtual-care-toolkit

 1. This one-page symptom management guideline has been tested in multiple settings and providing the relevant drugs are available it has not required modification since its original posting.
 Multiple other jurisdictions ave suggested the same or very similar interventions.
 Symptom management for adult patients with COVID-19 receiving end-of-life supportive care outside of the ICU